Improve UX With These 5 Classic Storytelling Techniques

 In terms of your own website, one of the most common scenarios will be that you are not pushing a unique proposition.
 Your conflict then is that visitors are being pulled away to competitor sites.
 So what do you do to ensure you build a strong case for your side of the argument?
 Your hook is likely to vary dependent on what your site is there to achieve, if you are selling your own brand of product, your conflict will have an emotional steer.
 Potential customers will have the dilemma of ‘do they really need this?’ - your job is to teach them that they do.
 For instance, you are an information outlet your conflict is going to be accessibility, are your visitors able to receive your message in a way that best agrees with their needs?

 The tipping point is an essential part of a story’s journey, without it we have no way of guiding our story to its conclusion.
-In terms of traditional storytelling, the tipping point is the part where we all take a sharp breath as the journey of our lead character is (in some small way at least) thrown into complete chaos and we are left wondering if their hopes and dreams will ever truly be realized!
+In terms of traditional storytelling, the tipping point is the part where we all take a sharp breath as the journey of our lead character is (in some small way at least) thrown into complete chaos and we are left wondering if their hopes and dreams will ever truly be realised!
 Take Romeo and Juliet for instance, their tipping point comes as the battle between their feuding families reaches a ferocious climax and Romeo is banished for murdering Juliet’s cousin, Tibalt.
-Then Juliet realizes that to be together the pair have no choice other than to hatch a seemingly foolproof plan of faked suicide.
+Then Juliet realises that to be together the pair have no choice other than to hatch a seemingly foolproof plan of faked suicide.
 What could possibly go wrong?
 The important thing to note from how the tipping point is delivered is that Shakespeare uses this moment to tell his audience that we are going to end this one way or another, and it is up to him how things unfold.